 * * *

 Forgottonia used to be known by a different name.
 In 1812 the still-young United States had a lot of land and very little money.
-To reward soldiers who had volunteered to fight against the British in the War of 1812, Congress set aside lands in the then-still remote West to be given as bounties to these stalwart veterans.
+To reward soldiers who had volunteered to fight against the British in the War of 1812, Congress set aside lands in the then-still remote West to be given as bounties to these stalwart veterans in lieu of cash.
 Some of that bounty land lay in what became the State of Illinois between the Illinois and Mississippi rivers.
 The territory—larger than the state of Massachusetts, taking in all or part of 18 future counties, or about 5.4 million acres—was dubbed the Military Tract.

+Most warrants were simply bought up cheap by speculators who held the plots off the market until a rise in land prices made them profitable to sell.
 An 1877 history of Henry County recorded a complaint that was general across the region, namely that the “the poor man looking for land for ‘actual settlement’ was outnumbered by capitalists who’d bought land for hypothetical settlement.”

-This was already an old story in Illinois; the first crop raised on most Illinois land has been exaggerated expectations.
+This was already an old story in Illinois; the first cash crop raised on most Illinois land has always been exaggerated expectations.
 Oquawka, the Henderson County seat, today is home to barely 1,500 people, but its promoters at least believed it was destined to be a great city.
 An auction in 1836 saw lots in the still-unbuilt town sell for an average of $900, with some lots bringing thousands—this in a town that did not yet physically exist.
 A local historian noted dryly, “As it turned out in the end, we might say that the powder flashed in the pan; but those men of that day saw only roseate prospects.”
-Governor Joseph Duncan of Illinois foolishly bought a fourth-interest in Oquawka for a pledge of $450,000, expecting its value to rise—a rare instance of a politician making the people rich.
+Governor Joseph Duncan of Illinois foolishly bought a fourth-interest in Oquawka for a pledge of $450,000, expecting its value to rise—a rare instance of an Illinois politician making the people rich.